secretstartups/handbook/sites/handbook/source/handbook/marketing/netlifycms/index.html.md

 ## Creating a new or editing an existing page with Netlify CMS

-To edit a existing or create a new page in Netlify CMS, that [content type needs to be enabled](/handbook/marketing/netlifycms#content-types-enabled-in-netlify-cms).
+To edit an existing page or create a new page in Netlify CMS, that [content type needs to be enabled](/handbook/marketing/netlifycms#content-types-enabled-in-netlify-cms).
 If it is, you can do the following to create an MR with your changes using Netlify CMS:

 1. Follow steps above for [accessing the admin](/handbook/marketing/netlifycms#accessing-the-admin)
 1. Select the content type you wish to add or edit an existing page to from the left hand sidebar